Glossary of Dental Clinical Terms

 Feldspar ceramic is a glass ceramic material mostly used for veneers or veneering metal-ceramic restorations.

-A material used to fill the gaps in the tooth made by removing the decayed parts.
+The dental filling is a material that is used to fill the gaps in the tooth made by removing the decayed parts.

 - Fixed orthodontic braces

-Fixed orthodontic braces are used to improve the position of misaligned teeth and jaws.
+Orthodontic braces are the most commonly used device in orthodontics and are used to improve the position of misaligned teeth and jaws.

 - Furcation area